lasellers/eve-materials-lookup/README.md

-# Eve Materials Lookup
+# Eve Echoes Planetary Materials Lookup

+Do you play the mobile game Eve Echoes? (ie, the mobile version of Eve Online) Do you like to build things, like ships?
+Lots and lots of ships?
+Well, then you're probably hunting all over Eve looking for the materials to build them.

+This is a SPA reference app to help you track down what star system are the best to setup planetary mining on based on what you're trying to build.

-See https://lasellers.github.io/eve-materials-lookup/ for a live running version.
+See https://lasellers.github.io/eve-materials-lookup/ for a live running version hosted on githubs own pages.

 Data pulled from: